Image: Shutterstock

 Jaggery is a versatile ingredient that can be used in several ways.

-- Add to milk or tea.
+• Add to milk or tea.

-- Include it in desserts and puddings
+• Include it in desserts and puddings

-- Add to toffees, muffins, and cakes
+• Add to toffees, muffins, and cakes

 Jaggery is a sweetener made from date palm or sugar cane, and it contains more sucrose than glucose.
 It is safe to consume moderate amounts of jaggery during pregnancy.
-Moreover, it is the best alternative to sugar and helps manage a balanced diet.
+Moreover, it is the best alternative to sugar in pregnancy and helps maintain a balanced diet.
 Jaggery also benefits your daily iron requirements.
 The nutritional value of jaggery may vary depending on what it is made of.
 However, avoid excess consumption since it may increase calories and weight gain.

 Infographic: Do You Need Jaggery During Pregnancy?